biocpp/biocpp-core/doc/biocpp/customisation.md

 The \link core_custom_alphabet HowTo on creating your own alphabet \endlink provides many examples of how to satisfy the requirements of customisation point objects.

+Since the customisation point objects are functors, *you can take their address* and use them in higher order functions.